taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_is_deployed.md

 # How Taiko is deployed

 The Taiko protocol smart contracts are deployed on L1 and L2.
-The L2 contracts are pre-deployed first by creating a genesis block, and then the L1 contracts are deployed using a sciprt.
+The L2 contracts are pre-deployed first by creating a genesis block, and then the L1 contracts are deployed using a script.
 The general flow is like this:

 1. A `genesis.json` is generated, which includes the L2 contracts (see: [generate genesis](../utils/generate_genesis/main.ts)).
 2. The `genesis.json` is used as input to generate the genesis block (see: https://geth.ethereum.org/docs/fundamentals/private-network#creating-genesis-block).